Welcome to Shindai Aikikai Dojo

 The name Shindai was given to us by Saotome Sensei more than three decades ago.
 The name is taken from the Kojiki, the first written Japanese record of oral tradition.
 The word Shindai derives from this ancient tome describing a time when man and gods walked the earth together.
 Indistinguishable from one another in form, everyone lived together as if everyone was a god.
 Consideration, empathy, respect, honor, a nurturing nature, ethics, an attitude of chivalry, a strong spirit, all of these things were the nature and second nature of all.
 This is Shindai.

-Shindai Dojo is known, national and international, for the integrity of it’s program.
+Shindai Dojo is known, national and internationally, for the integrity of it’s programs and instruction.
 Our reputation in the greater Aikido community is held in high esteem in great part due to the quality of our teaching staff.

-You are invited to join us in training in any of a variety of the classes we offer throughout the, or to drop in to watch a class.
+You are invited to train with us in any of a variety of the classes we offer throughout the week, or just drop in to watch a class.
 During this time of Covid however, please contact us to let us know you are coming.

 Aikido is a great martial art but only as good as what you put into it.
 The instructors at Shindai ensure you understand what’s being taught and they care how the techniques are presented.
 (Phil Van Tresse Sensei / Tomiki 8thDan)